smscommunity/sms-guide/shines/b2/spider.md

 ## Big Picture
 *Paragraphs that beginners should consider are marked with ☼.*

-☼ | The most important thing is to make it across, and that's not possible from every **spider position**.
+☼ \| The most important thing is to make it across, and that's not possible from every **spider position**.
 Imagining a line from the closest part of the pond to the windmill to the furthest, it's the back 1/3 that's dangerous, but even when it's possible to make it from further back, it leads to a huge hover that loses many seconds.
 We can make it more safely by:
 * Diving onto the spider (also faster), since this gives extra speed.
 * Spinning in midair if it looks like we're falling short, though this is slower – it reduces Mario's gravity on *falling only*, so gives a little more air-time but isn't that useful.

-☼ | The next most important thing is your **angle of approach onto the spider** – this has a big effect where you end up after the jump, and so the hover duration to the windmill.
+☼ \| The next most important thing is your **angle of approach onto the spider** – this has a big effect where you end up after the jump, and so the hover duration to the windmill.
 This tests your spatial awareness – to orient yourself, bear in mind the [imaginary line](https://cdn.discordapp.com/attachments/529145099003887618/817481323349671997/unknown.png) from the (lake) entry-point to the corner in the back wall.

 Mario can travel along the left shore without influencing the spider, which is faster than air and water-based travel, so for fast execution, it helps to **enter the water at the point of the shore closest to the spider**.

-☼ | Conversely, once in the water, the spider homes in on Mario's position, which means that **baiting it closer to the windmill** is a slow but reliable strategy, particularly for handling otherwise slow/difficult/impossible positions.
+☼ \| Conversely, once in the water, the spider homes in on Mario's position, which means that **baiting it closer to the windmill** is a slow but reliable strategy, particularly for handling otherwise slow/difficult/impossible positions.
 A non-beginner should also foresee when the spider is first triggered by Mario landing in water, as part of the plan.

-When deciding between water or air (hover) travel, it tends to be that water is faster but air is easier – when the spider is very close to Mario then air is also faster.
+When deciding between water or air (hover) travel, it tends to be that **water is faster but air is easier** – when the spider is very close to Mario then air is also faster.
 Many strategies that are done by quickly diving out of hovers can instead be done by skipping the water re-entry and setting up the final angle onto the spider during the previous hover.

-When travelling far to get to the spider before first entering the water, the spider becomes more likely to shoot off in a different (entirely random) direction.
+You may need to travel far along the shore to get close to the spider. **Travelling far means the spider becomes more likely to shoot off** in a different (entirely random) direction, because the travel costs enough time.
 This can negatively impact the idea of approaching the spider on land first, but can be mollified with spam-sprays from high up, which cover a large area.

 ### Beginner Strategy
 The ☼ paragraphs above are all we need to come up with a linear beginner strategy.
 Make sure to start practising the normal reaction-based strategy detailed below asap, however, since it's key to getting a good (first) windmill cycle and building consistency on Bianco 2.